ak2411/Interactive-Lab-Hub/Lab 5/README.md

 - hand open and close to call the phone with wheels to you
 - a hand menu for interactions where you don't want to touch any buttons

+Final idea: Hand menu - 4 options from index finger to pinky finger.
+When that finger touches the thumb, it means we are selecting that option.
+This can be used, for e.g., at atm machines when we don't want to touch their buttons.

 ### Part C
 ### Test the interaction prototype